meker12/commerce-channels.en/help/amazon-sales-channel/ob-define-condition-example.md

 ## Define a condition

 This process can be simple or detailed, depending on your catalog setup.
-You can set up your conditions so that when "ALL" or "ANY" of the define conditions are either "TRUE" or "FALSE" for a product, then the product is eligible to be listed on Amazon.
+You can set up your conditions so that when `ALL` or `ANY` of the define conditions are either `TRUE` or `FALSE` for a product, then the product is eligible to be listed on Amazon.

 Conditions are based on existing product attribute values.
 To apply the rule to all products, leave the conditions section blank.